 Having among us over 60 years of experience in teaching Early Modern literature and Shakespeare in Canadian universities, we are all from small, primarily undergraduate Canadian institutions.
 Lisa Dickson (UNBC), Shannon Murray (UPEI), and Jessica Riddell (Bishop’s U) are the only 3M National Teaching Fellows in the award’s history who are Shakespeareans.
 Membership in this prestigious, peer-nominated Fellowship is awarded to only ten university and college educators per year and builds a nationwide community of practice that supports and advocates for active and transformational teaching and learning in higher education.

 Lisa Dickson is a full professor of English at the University of Northern British Columbia where she specializes in Early Modern literature and literary theory.
-She is a 3M National Teaching Fellow, Vice-Chair of the Council of National Fellows for Excellence in Teaching and Learning, and founding Project Lead for the 3M National Teaching Fellows Mentoring Network.
-She is the host of the Wyrd Words Podcast, a text-creeper, maker, dancer, writer and occasional stumbler around the landscape (which she insists makes her a “runner”).
+She is a 3M National Teaching Fellow, Chair of the Council of National Fellows for Excellence in Teaching and Learning, and founding Project Lead for the 3M National Teaching Fellows Mentoring Network.
+She is the host of the Wyrd Words Podcast, a text-creeper, maker, dancer and writer.
 Marlowe the dog is her favourite nephew.

 We met on a bus on the way to an event for 3M National Teaching Fellows.
 Shannon and Lisa were chatting about Shakespeare, and Jessica, a newly-minted Fellow with an equally newly-minted baby strapped to her chest, turned around with wide, scarily alert blue eyes and said, “Are you Renaissance specialists?
 Can I be your friend?”
 This conversation turned into collaborative conference presentations, and then to articles, workshops, team-teaching and a wild idea for a book on Shakespeare and Critical Hope.